patdpat/slasher/README.md

 **Game Development Idea**

     This game is inspired from Feeding Frenzy gameplay.
-The goal of this game is to survive as long as you can, avoid hitting chracter that you should not supposed to hit.
+The goal of this game is to survive as long as you can,

+    While avoid hitting chracter that you should not supposed to hit.

 **To Play This Game**

-    You have to install python and install Arcade before clone the file to you computer.
+    You have to install python and Arcade library before clone the file to you computer.